Dark-Matter-Labs/circulaw/README.md

 ## Getting Started

-Where are using [next JS](https://nextjs.org) as our JS framework and out CSS library is [tailwinds](https://tailwinds.com).
+Where are using [Next.js](https://nextjs.org) as our JS framework and out CSS library is [Tailwind](https://tailwindui.com/).
 The project is hosted on [Vercel](https://vercel.com) at the moment and all of the data is currently being stored in a static JSON file called `/data.js`

 You can get started by installing the dependencies by running: